Why Garden with Kids?

 Learning

-Research: In a review of 12 different studies on the benefits of school gardens, all 12 found that students engaged in gardening scored higher on science achievement tests.
+Research: A review of 12 studies found that students engaged in gardening scored higher on science achievement tests in every study reviewed.
 (1)

-Research: Quantitative studies showed positive outcomes of school-gardening initiatives in the areas of science achievement and food behavior.
-(2) Studies conducted in a variety of settings in four countries and involving children between the age of 2 and 15 found that garden programs were effective in significantly increasing children's fruit and vegetable intake.
-(3) A study of 320 sixth-grade students involved in food growing over a four-month period found that students were more willing to taste and ate a greater variety of vegetables than those in the control group.
+Research: Quantitative studies show positive outcomes in science achievement and food behaviors.
+(2) Gardening programs across four countries significantly increased children’s fruit and vegetable intake.
+(3) A study of sixth-grade students found participants were more willing to taste and ate a greater variety of vegetables than peers in a control group.
 (4)

 Environmental Stewardship